 Best of all, we can approve most claims over the phone and we’ll settle bills directly with the hospitals so that you don’t have to worry about too much paperwork.

 Our specialist oncology claims department has team members trained to deal with the harrowing circumstances surrounding a claim for cancer treatment.
-And our specialist Women's Health Unit will deal with claims that are unique to women: a female member of our claims team will be your personal contact, from start to finish.

 What’s the difference between an out-patient, a day-patient and an in-patient?